 - Robo advisors.
 Robo advisors are automated systems that use algorithms to execute trades automatically, making them a useful investment option for traders who can take advantage of their technology.
 Robo advisors also charge fairly affordable transaction fees, although not quite as low as brokers.
 Also, some robo advisors will let you discuss investment strategy with an actual person.
 That said, robo advisors don’t quite offer the same level of investment guidance that dedicated financial advisors provide.

 - Financial advisors.
 Financial advisors offer more hands-on investment advice than any of these other types of platform.
 They’ll help you set financial goals, explain the pluses and minuses of lots of investment options, and help you build an investment suited to your goals.
 Financial advisors charge a premium for that high level of service, though, so you have to weigh up the service they provide against the amount they charge.
-Since investing in the FTSE Straits Times Index is fairly simple, a financial advisor probably isn’t advised.
+Since using an index is fairly simple, a financial advisor probably isn’t advised.

 - Banks.
-Investing in the FTSE Straits Times Index with your bank enables you to store all of your financial ventures (such as your checking account, savings account, mortgage, line of credit, and investments) with the same financial institution.
+Your bank enables you to store all of your financial ventures (such as your checking account, savings account, mortgage, line of credit, and investments) with the same financial institution.
 The problem is that banks tend to charge high fees, yet still don’t offer the same level of service that top financial advisors provide.
 So unless convenience is your highest priority, you can probably pick a less expensive and/or more helpful option somewhere else.

 What should I do now?

-If you’re ready to invest, head to your chosen platform’s website, pick the type of investment you want to use to invest in the FTSE Straits Times Index, and click buy.
+If you’re ready to invest, head to your chosen platform’s website, pick the type of investment you want to use, and click buy.
 You are now invested!

 Try some of our investment courses for beginners